13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 1. All the member variables need to use private keyword
-2. All the member variables need a pair of getter/setter methods
+2. Each the member variable needs a pair of getter/setter methods
 3. Need to write a null parameters constructor method
 4. Need to write a full parameters constructor method